teguru-labs/strapi-plugin-required-relation-field/README.md

 ## Usage

-You just set `required: true` for relations in your schemas, and everything will work out-of-the-box.
+Simply set `required: true` for relations in your schemas, and everything will work out-of-the-box.
 For example:

 ```json
 # src/api/story-reaction/content-types/story-reaction/schema.json